django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ## Make the most of lab time (#0)

 * You have 90 minutes to get some hands-on practice.
 Work alone or find a buddy.

-* Make sure you know who your small-group lead is!
+* Make sure you know who your team lead is.

 * Visit [pettwitter.com](https://pettwitter.com) and click the link to get in your small group's Zulip stream and app instance.

 * Attack it, with the help of these slides.

+* Some attacks are labeled **extra credit**; if you're new to security, I encourage you to skip those so you can get to all the important attacks.

+---

+## Check your learning

-* **Check your learning**: If you are the first person to finish an attack, send a PM to Jacinda and Willy with a link to your work and the number from the slide heading.
+* If you are the first person to finish an attack, send a PM to Jacinda and Willy with a link to your work and the number from the slide heading.
 Once confirmed, announce in your team stream that you've successfully exploited this vulnerability.
-Other people in your group should now turn to you for verification of vulnerability completion!
+* Other people in your group should now turn to you for verification of vulnerability completion!
-* Some attacks are labeled **extra credit**; if you're new to security, I encourage you to skip those so you can get to all the important attacks.

 ---

 ## Social guidelines